torreco/playground/workshops/functional-programming/README.md

 ## A subjective note on static vs dynamic typing

 You may have noticed that most of the functional programming languages such as Haskell and Elm, or hybrid languages such as Scala, Clojure and F# tend to be statically typed.
 It's no coincidence.
 They tend to choose this option as programs are easier to reason and with the help of the compiler, the number of errors that get into production is smaller.
-[Not by much](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.658.7207&rep=rep1&type=pdf) and still [refutable or flawed](http://danluu.com/empirical-pl/).
+Not by much [3] and still refutable [4].

 The usual argument used by people preferring dynamic typing is that writing types is too verbose and that by using dynamic typing the developer productivity is increased.